 How to Edit Greens in Lightroom – Step 3

-If an adjustment to your yellow or green saturation and luminance dulls other important colors in your image, like a yellow shirt or yellow flowers, try the adjustment brush.
+If the global adjustment of your yellow or green saturation and luminance dulls other important colors in your image, like a yellow shirt or yellow flowers, try the adjustment brush.

 Click on the adjustment brush and bring down your temperature, exposure and saturation sliders.
 Then paint it on the grass with the adjustment brush.

-This will be more tedious but will help remove the yellow saturation from your grass and won’t affect other important colors in the image.
+This will be more tedious but will help remove the yellow and neon green from your grass and won’t affect other important colors in the image.

 For visual learners, watch this video tutorial on how to edit greens in Lightroom with the HSL/Color panel.

-Pretty simple!
-Keep green adjustments on your radar and be sure to add this step to your future editing workflow.
+Be sure to keep green adjustments on your radar and add this step to your future editing workflow.